Junjue-Wang/LoveDA/README.md

     * Inconsistent class distributions

 ## Citation
-If you use LoveDA in your research, please cite our coming NeurIPS2021 paper.
+If you use LoveDA in your research, please cite our NeurIPS2021 paper.
 ```text
     @inproceedings{NEURIPS DATASETS AND BENCHMARKS2021_4e732ced,
          author = {Wang, Junjue and Zheng, Zhuo and Ma, Ailong and Lu, Xiaoyan and Zhong, Yanfei},